What jobs will AI not be able to replace?

 AI is the key driver of this technological revolution and some argue a robot tax will be needed to compensate for the many people who will be out of work.

-But in an interview as part of a series in conjunction wth Thinkers50 and Harvard Business Review, Dr Constantinides argued these fears are unfounded and that the early evidence shows AI will not take over millions of jobs.
+But in an interview as part of a series in conjunction wth Harvard Business Review, Dr Constantinides argued these fears are unfounded and that the early evidence shows AI will not take over millions of jobs.

 “I believe AI will replace tasks not jobs,” said Dr Constantinides, who is Academic Director of the AI Innovation Network.
 “It will replace those tasks that are routine and rules-based and also create space for humans to take on more creative roles.
 There will be a re-skilling process for humans with more creative and middle to higher level jobs.